Artur-Cavalcante/Ticket/README.md

-# This Application done for emission of tickets.
+# This Application do emission of tickets, and stored in queue.

-## It do the emission tickets according with priority.
+## It do the emission of tickets and stored in queue, which after is calling  according with prioritiy.
 ## Tickets for emission:

 * P = Preferred (Priority 5)